SaurabhJawanjal/loan-approval-using-AI-ML/README.md

 - **Loan Details:** Loan amount, term, interest rate, etc.
 - **Approval Status:** Binary target variable (Approved/Rejected).

-*(Ensure to add specific details about the dataset, like the source or any relevant notes.)*

 ## ⚡ **Technologies Used**